red/web-redlake/content/en/products/openme.md

   - template: "media-feature"
     heading: "Environment"
     content: "We'd love for OpenME to solve all your problems in one place, but that's not possible for everyone.
-While while `Open` is key, so is `E`nvironment.
+While `Open` is key, so is `E`nvironment.
 The idea is that we're most effective when we can focus and get into a flow state.
 Multitasking and changing apps and tabs kills flow.
 Your brain has to remember different keystrokes, take in a new UI, and figure out how the systems map to one another.
 OpenME is designed